sasa-fajkovic/sasa-fajkovic.github.io/_pages/upcoming.md

 - [ ] Over a decade of teaching - expectation management VS sales
 - [ ] Monthly budgeting FTW
 - [ ] No emergency savings fund is a better idea for wealth growth starters
+- [ ] Moving away from Notion to Obsidian.
+Why and how to overcome multidevice sync